jesslilly/gravitydog/README.md

 elevader game

 # TODO
-1. Create Prop object for a sprite that does not move.
-6. Add the earth.
 2. stars image
 5. scale canvas with no antialiasing instead of resizing canvas.
 6. create a button js object.